 To improve access to potable water, the European Union has funded the largest seawater desalination plant in the Gaza Strip to date, along with the largest solar energy field in the Gaza Strip, which will eventually provide potable water to 250,000 people.

-These projects varied, including distributing water with individual tanks, where water is transported to areas that suffer from a lack of it and digging wells, and installing water pumps to help families obtain clean water.
+These projects varied, including distributing water with individual tanks, transporting water to areas that lack it and digging wells, and installing water pumps to help families obtain clean water.

 What are WASH Projects?

-The WASH project works on long-term prevention and control measures for improving health, reducing poverty, and improving socio-economic development as well as responding to global emergencies and outbreaks of life-threatening illnesses.
+The WASH project works on long-term prevention and control measures for improving health, reducing poverty, improving socio-economic development, and responding to global emergencies and outbreaks of life-threatening illnesses.